-Microorganisms are those living creature which can not be viewed by unaided eye, i.e. you need a microscope to view them.
-But there are some microorganisms that can be seen without a microscope too.
-So in this blog post, I am presenting some of the unique and unbelievable facts about microorganisms that I have collected from various authentic sources.
+Microorganisms are those living creatures that can not be viewed by the unaided eye, i.e., you need a microscope to view them.
+But some microorganisms can be seen without a microscope too.
+So in this blog post, I am presenting some of the unique and unbelievable facts about microorganisms I have compiled from various authentic sources.

 Bacteria can be found virtually everywhere, from volcanic springs to arctic regions.
 The human mouth is home to more than 500 species of bacteria.
 Each square centimeter of your skin averages about 100,000 bacteria.

-Beef tapeworm is the largest parasite (which causes taeniasis in human), which can easily grow 7½ meters or 25 feet long!
+Beef tapeworm is the largest parasite (which causes taeniasis in humans), which can easily grow 7½ meters or 25 feet long!
 Imagine that living in your guts!

 The smallest known bacteria are so tiny that they were once thought to be viruses (Mycoplasma).

-Oldest living Microbes: 250 million-year-old bacteria spores have been revived.
-In 2000, scientists told that they had revived bacteria that had lain in suspended animation for 250 million years, encased in salt crystals deep in the Earth.
+250 million-year-old bacteria spores have been revived.
+In 2000, scientists said they had revived bacteria that had lain in suspended animation for 250 million years, encased in salt crystals deep in the earth.

-In 1918 more people died from the influenza virus (approximately 30 million) than died in the First World War (10 million).
+In 1918 more people died from the influenza virus (approximately 30 million) than in the first world war (10 million).

 Microbes generate at least half the oxygen we breathe.

-If a single bacterium 10 to power minus 12 gram with a generation time of 20 min would, if it continued to grow exponentially for 48 hours, produce a population that weighed about 4000 times the weight of the earth.
+If a single bacterium of 10-12 gram with a generation time of 20 min is continued to grow exponentially for 48 hours, it produces a population that weighs about 4000 times the weight of the earth.

-Note: If you know other more interesting and unbelievable facts about microorganisms please do share in the comment box below.
+Note: If you know other more exciting and unbelievable facts about microorganisms, please share them in the comment box below.